JLRipley314/scalar-field-kerr/README.md

 # Scalar field dynamics around a Kerr black hole

-A C++ (version C++11 onwards) code that solves the equations of motion for a real scalar field around a Kerr black hole.
+A C++ (version C++11 onwards) code that solves the equations of motion for a real scalar field with a potential around a Kerr black hole.
+See the Documenation for more details about the equations of motion.

 Runtime parameters are configured in the `runscript.py` file (with some preprocessing done in `sim_params.py`).